 This "more conscious" lifestyle has changed my relationship with clothes, food, and general consumption.
 I am less stressed over having a certain quantity of supplies, and try to identify exactly what I need.
 I do not take, buy, or consume more than what is needed.

-VICE: What does a “zero-waste lifestyle” look like for you?
+What does a “zero-waste lifestyle” look like for you?

-Shihui: A “zero-waste lifestyle” is one where I minimize consumption and waste.
+Shihui: A “zero-waste lifestyle” is one where I minimise consumption and waste.
 I buy and use only what I need.
 As a result, I also get to really enjoy what I buy, use, and have.
 Without the clutter, I can truly focus on what makes me happy.

 How has the circuit breaker changed your lifestyle?